SamoZ256/anari_metal/README.md

 ## About The Project

 This is an [Anari](https://github.com/KhronosGroup/ANARI-SDK) device implementation on top of Apple's [Metal](https://developer.apple.com/metal/) library.
-It uses a classical forward renderer with no postprocessing effects.
+It has 2 renderers, default (forward) and hybrid (deferred, ray traced postprocessing effects will be added).

 ### Limitations